OpenRefine/OpenRefine/docs/docs/manual/installing.md

 [Java Development Kit (JDK)](https://jdk.java.net/) is required to run OpenRefine and should be installed first.
 [OpenRefine installation packages for Mac and Windows come bundled with JDK](https://openrefine.org/download.html), so you do not need to install it separately if you use those bundles.

 There are JDK packages for Mac, Windows, and Linux.
-We recommend you install the latest “Ready for use” version: at the time of writing, this is [JDK 14.0.1](https://jdk.java.net/14/).
+We recommend you install the latest “Ready for use” version.
+At the time of writing, this is [JDK 14.0.1](https://jdk.java.net/14/).

 Download the archive (either a `.tar.gz` or a `.zip`) to your computer and then extract its contents to a location of your choice.
 There is no installation process, so you may wish to extract this folder directly into a place where you put program files, or another stable folder.